Project

 XSLT Compiler performance regression 10.x to 11.x

-Added by Michael Kay about 2 years ago.
-Updated over 1 year ago.
+Added by Michael Kay over 2 years ago.
+Updated almost 2 years ago.

 Status: